Jeremiah Chapter 4

 Jeremiah 4:25 “I beheld, and, lo, [there was] no man, and all the birds of the heavens were fled.”

-No people dwelling in it, as the Targum.
-The land was without inhabitants, they were either killed with the sword, or taken and carried captive into Babylon, or fled into Egypt and other countries.
+No people dwelling in it, as the Targum explains.
+The land was without inhabitants, they were either killed with the sword, or carried captive into Babylon, or fled into Egypt and other countries.